A restaurant that fed the homeless said it might have to close. Donations poured in.

 Hassan Abbas, a professor of international relations at the National Defense University in Washington, said he met Mannan at a South Asian community event years ago.

-Their families became friends and Abbas would regularly go to Mannan’s restaurant with family or with colleagues.
+Their families became friends, and Abbas would regularly go to Mannan’s restaurant with family or with colleagues.

 Abbas recalled suggesting that a visiting interfaith delegation from New York go to Sakina Halal Grill for dinner in December 2018.
 They sat down to “pool our ideas to help build bridges of peace,” Abbas said, and asked Mannan to sit down with them.